gbowerman/vmsstools/README.md

 E.g. python vmssextn.py --resourcegroup extntest --vmssname extntest --delete extnname

 Note: this tool just updates the VMSS model.
 After that, if the VMSS 'upgradePolicy' property is set to 'Manual', you will have to call manualUgrade on the VMs to apply the update.

+### Updating an extension

+Updates a VM extension from a VM Scale Set by name using a JSON definition in a file.

+E.g. python vmssextn.py --resourcegroup extntest --vmssname extntest --update extnfile

 ### Installation